-The following summary of the security for the Series 2014A Bonds is qualified in its entirety, and reference is hereby made to Appendix D hereto and to the Trust Agreement and the Contract which set forth in further detail the provisions relating to the security for the Series 2014A Bonds.
+The following summary of the security for the Series 2014 Bonds is qualified in its entirety, and reference is hereby made to Appendix D hereto and to the Trust Agreement and the Contract which set forth in further detail the provisions relating to the security for the Series 2014 Bonds.

-The Series 2014A Bonds will be issued pursuant to the Act and under the Trust Agreement.
-The Series 2014A Bonds are special obligations of the Authority payable solely from the Revenues and Pledged Funds provided under the provisions of the Act, the Trust Agreement and the Contract, subject only to the senior pledge of Revenues created by the Trust Agreement to secure the Prior Bonds and the provisions of the Trust Agreement regarding the application of Revenues and Pledged Funds.
+The Series 2014 Bonds will be issued pursuant to the Act and under the Trust Agreement.
+The Series 2014 Bonds are special obligations of the Authority payable solely from the Revenues and Pledged Funds provided under the provisions of the Act, the Trust Agreement and the Contract, subject only to the senior pledge of Revenues created by the Trust Agreement to secure the Prior Bonds and the provisions of the Trust Agreement regarding the application of Revenues and Pledged Funds.

 Pursuant to the Trust Agreement, the Authority has covenanted to fix, revise and adjust fees, rents, rates and other charges for the use of its projects in accordance with the Trust Agreement to assure the timely payment of debt service on the Bonds and to meet all other requirements with respect to such Bonds.
-See "Rate Covenant," below.
+See "Rate Covenant,"

+below.
 The Trust Agreement assigns to the Trustee all rights of the Authority under the Contract to receive Revenues payable to the Authority thereunder and pledges the Revenues to the Trustee for the benefit of the Owners of the Bonds.
-The pledge of Revenues to the Owners of the Prior Bonds is senior to the pledge of Revenues for the Owners of the Series 2014A Bonds and other Parity Bonds.

-Parity Bonds
+Bonds

-In March, 2003, the Authority amended and restated the Trust Agreement and defeased all of the bonds previously issued under the Trust Agreement except for the Prior Bonds.
-The Series 2014A Bonds will be the fifteenth series of bonds issued by the Authority since March, 2003 that are secured by a parity lien on the Revenues of the Authority and subordinated to the lien securing the Prior Bonds.
-Such bonds, together with bonds to be issued in the future on parity with the Parity Bonds under the Trust Agreement, are referred to herein as "Parity Bonds."
+In March, 2003, the Authority amended and restated the Trust Agreement and defeased all of the bonds previously issued under the Trust Agreement except for certain senior-lien Commonwealth-guaranteed bonds that are no longer outstanding.
+The Series 2014 Bonds will be the fifteenth series of Bonds issued by the Authority since March, 2003 that are secured by a parity lien on the Revenues of the Authority.
+Such Bonds, together with bonds to be issued in the future on parity with the Bonds under the Trust Agreement, are referred to herein as "Bonds."

-After the issuance of the Series 2014A Bonds, there will be approximately \$1.2 billion of Parity Bonds outstanding.
-Certain of the Prior Bonds were refunded with the proceeds of the Authority's Refunding Revenue Bonds, Series 2004B (the "Series 2004B Bonds").
-The Series 2004B Bonds are Parity Bonds and are outstanding in the amount of \$15.1 million.
-As noted below, the Prior Bonds and the Series 2004B Bonds are guaranteed by the Commonwealth.
-None of the other Parity Bonds is guaranteed by the Commonwealth, and no additional bonds of the Authority are expected to be guaranteed by the Commonwealth.
+After the issuance of the Series 2014 Bonds, there will be approximately \$1.3 billion of Bonds outstanding.
+The Series 2004B Bonds, currently outstanding in the amount of \$15.1 million, are guaranteed by the Commonwealth.
+None of the other Bonds is guaranteed by the Commonwealth, and no additional bonds of the Authority are expected to be guaranteed by the Commonwealth.

-All Parity Bonds are special obligations of the Authority payable solely from the Revenues and Pledged Funds provided under the provisions of the Act, the Trust Agreement and the Contract, subject only to the senior pledge of Revenues created by the Trust Agreement to secure the Prior Bonds and the provisions of the Trust Agreement regarding the application of Revenues and Pledged Funds.
-The Series 2004B Bonds are on parity with the other Parity Bonds with respect to the Revenues, but are not payable from Pledged Funds.
+All Bonds are special obligations of the Authority payable solely from the Revenues and Pledged Funds provided under the provisions of the Act, the Trust Agreement and the Contract, subject only to the provisions of the Trust Agreement regarding the application of Revenues and Pledged Funds.
+The Series 2004B Bonds are on parity with the other Bonds with respect to the Revenues, but are not payable from Pledged Funds.